scottmillers/Terraform/aws/lambda/docs/lambda-alias-permissions.md

 7. Create a Function URL for the Alias
   ![Alt text](images/function-url.png)

-8. Select the Auth type to None and create the URL
+8. Select the Auth type to NONE and create the URL
   ![Alt text](images/auth.png)

    You get a message that you must allow lambda:invokeFunctionUrl permissions to all principles(*)

   ![Alt text](images/warning.png)

 9. Test the function URL.
 You will see a error: